 As one of my clients started to write up an invitation to tender, a key requirement was for the responsible IT service management (ITSM) team to define how they would manage the future outsourcing partner (apart from managing the obvious service level agreements (SLAs)).

 To help, I shared a personal observation with them.
-One that I have concluded during my time as an outsourcing implementation consultant – that outsourcing customers tend to monitor service levels in detail, but pay little attention to the detail of the invoice received at the end of the month.
+One that I have concluded during my time as an outsourcing and SIAM implementation consultant – that outsourcing customers tend to monitor service levels in detail, but pay little attention to the detail of the invoice received at the end of the month.